leismore/shorterid-spec/README.md

 ## Recommended Comparison Method

 The `-` characters are used purely for the human readability reason.
-It must not be considered as a semantics part in Leismore Shorter ID.
+It must not be considered as a semantics part in Leismore ShorterID.
 While doing ID comparison, it must be removed from the IDs.

 ## Chance of Collision